C2DH/ranketwo-submissions/lessons/drafts/data.md

 2. Explore how the decimal number `188`
 3. Enter accented characters or non-Latin scripts.
 Explore their representations in different encoding schemes, for example ASCII, ASCII/UTF-8, Unicode.

 Even if you do not understand exactly what you see, such codes can be source of technical problems, for example for collecting or publishing source in web environments, or inversely solutions in the same configurations.
 The variety of encoding systems is result of technical choices and cultural assumptions and can have an impact on collecting, analysing and preserving historical data (see 2.d).
-On other words, encoding has a role in what is visible and what is not.
+In other words, encoding has a role in what is visible and what is not.
+It is important to know this, even if you are not the one who would the technical work to fix such issues.

 ### 2.c Images as encoded data